MachairWind Development: How Will This Affect Mull?

 Where does the energy from Machair Wind go?

 The energy will go to Wales, which is already an exporter of energy.
 Scotland generates more electricity than it consumes, currently paying windfarms to stop production.
 Our island communities are well known for supporting sustainability; but why did SPR choose a site, in such a special environment, which affects so many fragile communities, which do not benefit from the energy?
-The answer is that this location is more cost-effective than other locations.
+The answer is that this location is more cost-effective than other potential locations.

 When will SPR get the go-ahead for MachairWind?